Home

 Use some fine tinsel to drape as a garland around the tree.

-If you can't find a small star for the top, then make one out of cardboard and spray it to match.
+If you can't find a small star for the top, then make one out of cardboard and spray it to match the rest of your decorations.

 If you can't draw a star shape, then just draw two triangles and cross them in the middle to make a 6 pointed star.

-Rosemary loves full sun, so keep it in its pot in a sunny place so that it can recuperate from its time indoors.
+Rosemary loves full sun, so keep it in its pot in a sunny place to help it recuperate from its time indoors.
+You can keep it trimmed in its cone shape all year, ready to come back indoors for Christmas.
+The trimmings can be used either for, cosmetic, culinary or medicinal purposes.